 Every year the working Malaysians scramble to file their personal income tax by April.
 Although we have passed the due date months ago, this can be useful to prepare for the assessment year 2017.

 What is tax relief?

 Tax relief in Malaysia is issued by the Inland Revenue Board of Malaysia (IRBM).
-It helps taxpayers (like you and me), to reduce a certain amount of money spent on necessities in a particular year —from your total annual income.
+It helps taxpayers, to reduce a certain amount of money spent on necessities in a particular year —from your total annual income.

-The tax reliefs that you can claim ranges from the purchase of books, magazines, journals, sports equipment, education fees, housing loan interests, and much more.
+The tax reliefs that you can claim ranges from the purchase of books, magazines, journals, sports equipment, insurance premium for education or medical benefit, housing loan interests, and much more.